Gun Crimes Defense Lawyers in Atlanta

 Does my employer have the right to search my vehicle for a firearm?

 Employers cannot legally search your vehicle as long as you hold a valid license to carry a weapon.
 If the vehicle belongs to someone else or your employer, then you may be subject to employer searches.

-Since there are numerous elements to Georgia’s gun laws, it is crucial that anyone with questions, comments, or concerns, seek the aid of an attorney who is experienced in gun-related matters.
+Since there are numerous elements to Georgia’s gun laws, it is crucial that anyone with questions, comments, or concerns, seek the aid of a criminal defense attorney who is experienced in gun-related matters.
 At The Abt Law Firm, LLC, our experienced Atlanta gun crime defense attorneys are dedicated to protecting the rights of anyone who is accused of committing a gun-related crime.

 The complexities of Georgia’s gun laws are many, and it is always best to get the legal guidance that will make a difference.